cytomine/Cytomine-community-edition/README.md

 # Cytomine Community Edition

+Cytomine Community Edition is the new open source edition of the Cytomine software.

+*DISCLAIMER :* this version of Cytomine is still in development, and is made available only for testing purpose.
+Do NOT use for production.

 ## How to launch a Cytomine local instance

 This installation procedure is for Debian based Linux OS.